DandelionSprout/adfilt/Dandelion Sprout-s Redirector Assistant List/README.md

 The lists have been successfully tested with [Redirector](https://einaregilsson.com/redirector/) on Chrome, Tor Browser, and pre-awful-era Basilisk.
 They have also been tested with at least two other extensions, which they did not work with.

-To download the main list file in a usable capacity, right-click [on the link to the JSON file](https://raw.githubusercontent.com/DandelionSprout/adfilt/master/Dandelion%20Sprout-s%20Redirector%20Assistant%20List/DandelionSproutRedirectorList.json), and save it as a JSON file. ([Link for *Tor Redirector List*](https://raw.githubusercontent.com/DandelionSprout/adfilt/master/Dandelion%20Sprout-s%20Redirector%20Assistant%20List/TorRedirectorList.json))
+To download the main list file in a usable capacity, right-click [on this very link to the JSON file](https://raw.githubusercontent.com/DandelionSprout/adfilt/master/Dandelion%20Sprout-s%20Redirector%20Assistant%20List/DandelionSproutRedirectorList.json), and save it as a JSON file. ([Link for *Tor Redirector List*](https://raw.githubusercontent.com/DandelionSprout/adfilt/master/Dandelion%20Sprout-s%20Redirector%20Assistant%20List/TorRedirectorList.json))

 If you were to not fancy some of the entries in the lists, you can of course delete or disable them individually in Redirector's settings.